InfiniteNex/CTM/README.md

 # CTM

-## Main files in order of operation:
-### 1) CTMdata.ahk - extract distributor data from the CTM tool
-### 2) ctmdatahandler.pyw - process the extracted data into a usable table for easy copying into the work table.
+## Instructions:
+### 1) Open the CTM tool in fullscreen.
+Type in the desired period.
+Set the "Rows" menu to 2500.
+Leave everything else empty.
+### 2) Run the executable.
+Dont move the mouse/kb.
+### 3) When finished, open the resulting excel file and copy over the new data into the working file.

 _______________________________